When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 An unplanned C-section leaving you wondering how to recover (honestly - it’s not that different from vaginal birth recovery!)

-Whether you’re already having these symptoms, or feeling great and trying to prevent pelvic floor issues postpartum, you may be wondering when to start pelvic floor exercises after birth.
+Whether you’re already having these symptoms or feeling great and trying to prevent pelvic floor issues postpartum, it’s never too late to begin pelvic floor therapy.
+However, there is a safe timeline in which to do so.

 How to Begin Postpartum Movement